What We Offer

 BAppSci, GradDipBus, MBus, GAICD, FIML

 John is an experienced CEO and senior executive who has held many roles in various hospitals, in government (Health Department), and in professional associations related to healthcare.
-Until recently, John was the CEO of the Royal Australasian College of Surgeons (RACS), where he had major involvement in various sustainability in healthcare initiatives, Indigenous health and ‘Building Respect’ cultural improvement strategies.
+John was the CEO of the Royal Australasian College of Surgeons (RACS), where he had major involvement in the governance review, various sustainability in healthcare initiatives, Indigenous health and ‘Building Respect’ cultural improvement strategies.
+John’s expertise encompasses leadership, strategic policy development, professional standards and government relations.
+At RACS, he led the college through the COVID-19 pandemic and oversaw the digitisation of a range of member offerings, including aspects of training.
+He remains a key advocate for good corporate governance and the need for leaner and competent skills-based boards John is also on the Board of the Australasian College of Sport and Exercise Physicians.

 RWAV special responsibilities: